The CEB and climate change

 The CEB’s technical staff consistently conducts climate change due diligence for all newly approved projects.
 The CEB’s investments focus on both climate change mitigation and adaptation efforts.

-The Bank allocates a substantial part of our total financing volume to climate action each year (21% in 2024, up from 13% in 2021).
+The Bank tracks the total financing volume allocated to climate action each year (13% in 2025, 21% in 2024).

 The GHG emission reductions achieved through CEB-financed projects are highlighting the Bank’s role in contributing to carbon emission reduction efforts.